 Michigan Wheat Program is farmers’ advocate

 The Michigan Wheat Program was created and voted in by the state’s wheat farmers as a commodity check-off organization to advance the interests of wheat grown here.
-The program has grown since then using a 0.5 percent assessment on farmers in Michigan who grow and sell their wheat.
+The program has grown since then utilizing a 0.5 percent assessment on farmers in Michigan who grow and sell their wheat.

 The funds are used for:

 Significant opportunities lie on the horizon for Michigan wheat farmers, in part because these value-added processors are located in the state and they prefer to source locally.
 Michigan-grown soft winter wheat has a distinctive profile and is preferred in recipes used by many manufacturers of cereal, cakes, cookies, crackers, pastries and pretzels.